 My modified Miracle Morning routine

 A couple of years ago, I read The Miracle Morning — a super motivational book about creating positive life changes by adopting a consistent morning routine.
-The author, Hal Elrod, describes how he picked six activities commonly considered the most effective self-help practices — meditation, affirmations, visualization, reading, journaling, and exercise — and began doing them in the morning, immediately after waking up, for just ten minutes each.
+The author, Hal Elrod, describes how he picked six activities commonly considered the most effective self-help practices — meditation, affirmations, visualization, reading, journaling, and exercise — and began doing them first thing in the morning, for just ten minutes each.
 That meant he was spending the first hour of his day on his own personal growth and development.

 Why is this an awesome idea?
 Think about how you spend your mornings.
 Most of us hit the snooze button a few times, stumble out of bed, rush to get out of the house on time, fight traffic, arrive at work already feeling stressed, and then start reacting to whatever the day throws at us.
 It’s hectic, stressful, and reactionary rather than intentional.
 We’re reacting to circumstances rather than choosing how we spend our time.
 That was me for a long time, even after I started working from home (just minus the traffic part).